petitchevalroux/node-sitemap-parser/README.md

 # node-sitemap-parser
-NodeJS sitemap parser using stream as input and output.
+NodeJS sitemap parser using a duplex stream.

 ## Install
 ```